-Excellent weather and clear blue skies materialized after a night with constant rain.
-The stroll from Kalim bay/beach took me about ten minutes and then I sauntered the whole stretch of the approximately 3 kilometres long Patong Beach.
+Excellent weather and clear blue skies materialised after a night with constant rain.
+The stroll from Kalim bay/beach took me about ten minutes, and then I hiked the whole stretch of the approximately 3 kilometres long Patong Beach.

 Curled up in a crescent-shaped bay of white sand, facing the paradisical ocean on Phuket’s famous west coast, Patong Beach is one of Thailand’s top tourism centres.

 September is already under normal circumstances low season and a red flag period when it comes to swimming and bathing in the sea here.
 Some areas of the beach has yellow and red SWIM here flags.
 So it is possible to swim.
-There are signs explaining that you should wear face masks on the beach.
+Signs explain that you should wear face masks on the beach.
 But the rules are not draconian.
 Fairly relaxed in general.
 People exercise and sunbathe without masks on.
-Important to wear them when you enter hotels, shops, restaurants and so on.
+Essential to wear them when you enter hotels, shops, restaurants and so on.

 However, with nice weather, it is very inviting to walk, run or do some other exercise by the ocean.

-Some of the people I have met so far are the ones that simply can not live without Thailand.
+Some of the people I have met so far are the ones that can not live without Thailand.
 Frequenters that haven’t been here for two years or more.
 Some of them look at themselves as tourism ambassadors now.
-Wanting to help to boost tourism in Thailand during difficult times.
+Want to help to boost tourism in Thailand during difficult times.

 Even though the weather is very mixed, the people I spoke to say that they enjoy the calm – nevermind bars and nightlife.
 There is some pristine sense about being here at this time.
 Patong Beach looks very different from what they were used to.

-I haven’t stayed in Patong for over 20 years, but I decided to walk a bit through places as Bangla road and the streets surrounding it.
+I haven’t stayed in Patong for over 20 years, but I decided to walk a bit through Bangla Road and the streets surrounding it.
 Of course, it was quiet.
 Some tailors were open and still calling for you to make a new suit.
 A few restaurants were also open as well as some market vendors.
-But the main impression was, VERY QUIET!
+But the primary impression was, VERY QUIET!

 Patong at night.
 Well, Banglaroad was partly open when I walked through.
 More or less empty bars.
-Some family buying souvenirs in knock off shops.
-For sure nothing could compare to pre pandemic levels but definitely not closed.
+Some families buy souvenirs in knock-off shops.
+For sure, nothing could compare to pre-pandemic levels but not closed.

-Outside Banglaroad some local food vendors sold the usual stuff and restaurants like Harry’s nd Karlssons were open, some taverns as well.
-Quite a few times I was called by Indians proming their restaurants.
+Outside Banglaroad, some local food vendors sold the usual stuff, and restaurants like Harry’s and Karlssons were open some taverns.
+Quite a few times, I was called by Indians promoting their restaurants.

-At the moment I appreciate the local food stalls around Kalim Bay as well as the spectacular sunsets you get there.
+At the moment, I appreciate the local food stalls around Kalim Bay and the spectacular sunsets you get there.

-One of my favourite places on the island is Phuket Town and I will go there to get some great Thai – Chinese fare one of these days.
-For interest check out my foodie guide to Phuket Town here.
+One of my favourite places on the island is Phuket Town, and I will go there to get some tremendous Thai – Chinese fare one of these days.
+For interest, check out my foodie guide to Phuket Town here.